-Since 1998, BNL has installed several hundred permanent and temporary monitoring wells as a result of a comprehensive evaluation of known or potential contaminant source areas.
+Since 1998, BNL has installed several hundred permanent and temporary monitoring wells following a comprehensive evaluation of known or potential contaminant source areas.
 Using this enhanced monitoring system, BNL identified 10 new groundwater impacts during 1998 through 2001 (see Figure 7-1).
 No additional impacts have been identified since 2001.
-Five of the 10 identified impacts were determined to be from historical (or "legacy") contaminant releases, and the other five were related to active science operations and environmental protection activities.
-In all 10 cases, BNL thoroughly investigated the cause of the contamination and took corrective actions as necessary to eliminate or limit the level or magnitude of these impacts.
-The Laboratory will continue efforts to prevent new groundwater impacts, and is vigilant in measuring and communicating its performance in groundwater protection.
+Five of the 10 identified impacts were determined to be from historical (or "legacy") contaminant releases, and five were related to active science operations and environmental protection activities.
+In all 10 cases, BNL thoroughly investigated the cause of the contamination and took corrective actions as necessary to eliminate or limit the scale of the impacts.
+The Laboratory will continue efforts to prevent new groundwater impacts, and is vigilant in measuring and communicating its performance.